210823-java-msa-wvu/sergio-lopez-p0/README.md

 User can:
 - Create new account
-- Receive Cryptocurrency
+- Deposit Cryptocurrency
-- Send Cryptocurrency
+- Withdraw Cryptocurrency
 - Check Balance in the Crypto Wallet

 Employee Can:
-- Accept or deny send transactions
+- View all Users information